Natasha-Warder/MCA-2024/README.md

 ## Task 2 - Analysis using SonicVisualiser
-### Rendering Spectograms
+### Rendering Spectrograms
-The following images show waveforms (1st layer) and spectograms per audio track (2nd layer) with log space frequencies that have been extracted as CSV files.
+The following images show waveforms (1st layer) and spectrograms per audio track (2nd layer) with log space frequencies that have been extracted as CSV files.

 ### Drunk Piano
 <img title="a title" alt="Alt text" src="/images/drunkpianoweek8.png">